Booking Policy with Free Cancellation

 Tanzania - tarangire walking safari - top 10 things to do in tanzania

 Safaris are among the top things to do in Tanzania.
-Sure, you could photograph the wildebeest migration and go home (like most visitors do).
+You could photograph the wildebeest migration and go home (like most visitors do).

-But if you want to encounter more wildlife without the crowds, Tarangire National Park is the perfect safari destination for you.
+But if you want to encounter more wildlife without the crowds, Tarangire National Park is the perfect safari destination.

 Despite being one of the lesser-known game reserves in Tanzania, Tarangire gives the Serengeti a run for its money.